atsign-foundation/at_python/README.md

 fixes and security updates; so it is recommended that you try to update to a more recent Python.

+## Python 3.9.0 and 3.9.1 not supported

+To deal with a security vulnerability in the underlying OpenSSL library the cryptography package was bumped to 44.0.1, and this forced the removal of Python 3.9.0 and 3.9.1.
+Later versions of Python 3.9 are supported.

 ## Getting Started

 ### 1. Installation